 It squeezed her so tight she couldn’t breath.
 This instar is a temporary cover to protect you from the initial state of shock.
-You have five instars she hadn’t left one and it was three years later.
+You have five instars she hadn’t left one

 Death at any time is difficult, sudden death is like Sisyphus hiding from it, it is going to get you, and you just can’t prepare for it.

 She wasn’t prepared.